 Do you know how to use a shaker?
 7 ways to shake

-What do we use the shaker for?
+How do we use a shaker?
 Shaking is one of the methods for mixing, cooling and diluting a cocktail.
 We show you several ways to do it.

 Cocktail shakers come in various shapes, types, materials and even colors, but they allow us to create various types of cocktails.
 They are usually used for cocktails called sour, which contain citric acid like lemon juice, or those with cloudy ingredients like pineapple juice.
 By shaking a cocktail we also cool our drink and it will dilute more quickly.
 We will also achieve a softer texture and a little froth thanks to the aeration as for a daiquiri.

 However, there are shaking techniques that are more complicated than others to achieve certain cocktails.
 But not only the final result is a determining factor.
 If you have been to a bar, you will know that bartenders do not always shake in the same way.
 Let’s also remember that bartending is an art and that every movement to create a cocktail projects an image of the bartender to his or her client.

 If you dare to create cocktails at home we show you six different techniques to do it.
 You can have a Cobbler type shaker or a Boston shaker.
 The first one consists of three pieces: a metal glass, a lid with an integrated filter and a metal lid to seal the opening.
 The second is a two-piece system comprising a large glass and a second smaller glass that fits into the first creating a seal.
 Then, to filter your drink you will need an external strainer.

 1. The classic way